Passata di pomdoro ๐ฎ๐น ๐ธ๐ฒ ๐ป๐ฆ

 Notes:

-Industrial tomato passata
+Industrial passata di pomdoro

-The processing of tomato passata largely follows the same path as tomato paste, with a few key differences: there is no stage of concentration, and the blanching is performed more slowly at lower temperatures to preserve the natural texture and flavor.
+The processing of passata largely follows the same path as tomato paste, with a few key differences: there is no stage of concentration, and the blanching is performed more slowly at lower temperatures to preserve the natural texture and flavor.
 After crushing the tomatoes, they undergo blanching, which helps the skin separate from the pulp.

 The mixture then moves through the refining stage, where it first passes through a pulper that removes skins and seeds using a combination of a screw mechanism and centrifugal force, and is subsequently passed through a finer refiner to achieve a smooth consistency.
 The passata is then pasteurized to ensure safety and extend shelf life, before being finally packaged for distribution.